PythonAtSea/tempestas/README.md

 ## [OPTIONAL] AI creds

-You can optionally populate the `.env` file as follows if you want the AI powered summary.
+You can optionally populate the `.env` file as follows if you want the AI powered summary (if you don't just leave it blank).
 You can use any OpenAI compliant provider, but the hosted version uses [Hack Club AI](https://ai.hackclub.com/), a free AI provider.

 > [!IMPORTANT]
 > Hack Club AI is only for verified high schoolers, sorry!